disastrid/instruments_lab/docs/_research/imagined-singing.md

 The design was driven through autobiographical design for both third- and first-person interaction perspectives.
 From a third-person point of view, we have found that sEMG is able to detect both vocalised and subvocalised singing during sung and imagined exercises, respectively.
 Third-person views of the vocal musculature allow for data to be collected about the activation patterns and tension during different exercises.
 We are currently exploring different filtering methods for the sEMG signal and working on detection of imagined versus executed action.

-- link to Git repo
-- photos from NIME paper

 -  Courtney N. Reed and Andrew P. McPherson.
 2020.
 Surface Electromyography for Direct Vocal Control.
 Proc.
 New Interfaces for Musical Expression (NIME), Royal Birmingham Conservatoire, Birmingham, UK. <br><a href="http://instrumentslab.org/data/courtney/NIME2020_final.pdf">Download PDF</a>

 {% include single-image-research.html fileName="imagined-singing/v2.2-sch.png" caption="Circuit for sEMG signal acquisition and amplification." %}